flectra-hq/documentation-user/content/administration/install/deploy.rst

 (and file) in the various addons paths.

 .. example::
-   Say Flectra has been installed via the **debian packages** for Community and Enterprise and the :option:`--addons-path <flectra-bin --addons-path>` is ``'/usr/lib/python3/dist-packages/flectra/addons'``.
+   Say Flectra has been installed via the **debian packages** for Community and Professional and the :option:`--addons-path <flectra-bin --addons-path>` is ``'/usr/lib/python3/dist-packages/flectra/addons'``.

    Using the above NGINX (https) configuration, the following location block should be added to